MICS

 A withdraw request may be stored by the smart contract in the queue only if it's signed for the owner key or for a spender key.
 Once the queue is full, no further request may be stored.

-A withdraw request contains a destination address where the cryptocurrency has to be transferred when the request is executed.
+A withdraw request contains a destination address where the cryptocurrency has to be spent when the request is executed.

 Pending withdraw requests may not be executed if there is any pending claim request; claim requests have a higher priority.